UM-ARM-Lab/pytorch_kinematics/README.md

 J = chain.jacobian(th)
 ```

-The Jacobian can be used to compute inverse kinematics.
+The Jacobian can be used to do inverse kinematics.
 See [IK survey](https://www.math.ucsd.edu/~sbuss/ResearchWeb/ikmethods/iksurvey.pdf)
 for a survey of ways to do so.
-Note that IK may be better computed through other means.
+Note that IK may be better performed through other means (but doing it through the Jacobian can give an end-to-end differentiable method).

 # Credits
-- `pytorch_kinematics/transforms` is extracted from [pytorch3d](https://github.com/facebookresearch/pytorch3d) with only minor edits.
+- `pytorch_kinematics/transforms` is extracted from [pytorch3d](https://github.com/facebookresearch/pytorch3d) with minor extensions.
 This was done instead of including `pytorch3d` as a dependency because it is hard to install and most of its code is unrelated.
 - `pytorch_kinematics/urdf_parser_py`, and `pytorch_kinematics/mjcf_parser` is extracted from [kinpy](https://github.com/neka-nat/kinpy), as well as the FK logic.
-The contribution of this repository is mainly to port the logic to pytorch and parallelize it.
+This repository ports the logic to pytorch, parallelizes it, and provides some extensions.